emerald-dao/beginner-cadence-course/introduction/day1/README.md

 Hello!
 Yes, it is me.
 Your favourite developer of all time, Jacob.
 You are currently viewing the first day of the entire course.
 Let's start this journey together.

+Let's start off our first day by going over what seems to be complicated terms that you will need to understand for the journey ahead.

 ## What the heck is a Blockchain?
 *If you already understand what the Blockchain is or you simply don't care (that's fair!), you can skip this section.*